 I accidentally designed a car

 In preparing to start working on my active aero design ideas (see Air bender), I was looking for a suitable car model to download as a base to attach wings and servo motors to.
 Because my ideas were best suited to a high-aero car, my best options were either a formula/open-wheel or prototype build.
 Prototypes were more promising for their robust and filled-out shape, making 3D printing and subsequent mounting of components easier.
 I found a few good free models, but they were lacking style, and more critically they were all single un-editable solid part files.
 Rather than try and force them to work how I wanted, I decided I'd try and model my own car instead using Inventor, a CAD program not designed for modelling cars.
-That didn't matter though, as I was only after a simple shape; a slightly rounded rectangle with a hollowed out nose area that vents out the side.
+That didn't matter though, as I was only after a simple shape: a slightly rounded rectangle with a hollowed out nose area that vents out the side.
 This didn't take long, and realising it had even less style than my original options, I put in a bit more effort over an extra day to make an improved version that actually looked like a car:

 I might have got carried away, because 1 week later I was finished.